Prof. Dr. Felicia Meynersen

-Prof. Pilz is a DAAD long-term lecturer at the Department of Archaeology in the School of Archaeology and Tourism at the University of Jordan since September 2019.
-He received his PhD in Classical Archaeology from the University of Jena in 2008.
+Prof. Pilz is a DAAD long-term lecturer at the Department of Archeology in the School of Archeology and Tourism at the University of Jordan since September 2019.
+He received his PhD in Classical Archeology from the University of Jena in 2008.
 Prof. Pilz has taught at Mainz University from 2008 to 2018, where he completed his habilitation in 2017.

 Mr. Michael Alszer

 Michael Alszer is a DAAD lecturer at the German Jordanian University (GJU) where he manages the Quality Assurance processes of the “German Language Center” (GLC).

 Mr. Alszer studied Arabic and French Translation and Islamic Studies at the Rheinische Friedrich-Wilhelms-Universität in Bonn.
 After graduation in 2009, he held different positions in German institutions in Syria, Jordan and Saudi Arabia.
 Between 2016 and 2019, he was a DAAD lecturer at the King Saud University (KSU) in Riyadh where, besides working with future Saudi translators for Arabic and German, he supported the German Academic Exchange Service (DAAD) joint scholarship program for young Saudi students and researchers.

 Lena Brannath is DAAD Language Assistant at the German Jordanian University (GJU).